just1ncannady/AlexaInSpace2022/_sources/lesson-plans/01-03-tea-lesson-plan-2.rst

 .. raw:: html

 	<p>In this lesson, your students build out the Good Morning, Space Alexa Skill.
-Try building the skill, but also focus on familiarizing yourself with the MIT App Inventor interface.
+Go to the <a href="https://hourofai.appinventor.mit.edu/login" target="_blank">Hour of AI login page</a>.
+Log in and try building the skill, but also focus on familiarizing yourself with the MIT App Inventor interface.
 You may use this <a href="https://docs.google.com/document/d/1f08h6SKQGXgSMfNlBStFeK_OwEm9EICOHoBavpFqv9o/view" target="_blank"> text-version of the tutorial</a> or following along with the video tutorial below.
 	</p>

 .. youtube:: xFdifO9MxZI